EmilyXu0427/Full-Stack-Web-Application-for-Pokemon-Game-Asset-Management-System/README.md

 ✅ Click 'BUY IT NOW' button to add item to trainer's bag. <br/>
 ✅ Review Frequent Buyers Club information including users who bought items more frequent than average users. <br/>

+***On Admin page, users are able to:*** <br/>
+✅ Login in as Adminstrator with correct combination of username and password<br/>
+✅ Access to all information stored in the database<br/>
+✅ Filter information by selecting checkbox options<br/>

 <div>
 <h2/>Snapshot of App</h2>
 </div>